Recommended tags for documentation comments (C# programming guide)

 The C# compiler processes documentation comments in your code and formats them as XML in a file whose name you specify in the /doc command-line option.
-To create the final documentation based on the compiler-generated file, you can create a custom tool, or use a tool such as Sandcastle.
+To create the final documentation based on the compiler-generated file, you can create a custom tool, or use a tool such as DocFX or Sandcastle.

 Tags are processed on code constructs such as types and type members.

 Documentation comments cannot be applied to a namespace.

 The compiler will process any tag that is valid XML.
 The following tags provide generally used functionality in user documentation.

 If you want angle brackets to appear in the text of a documentation comment, use the HTML encoding of